Interested-Deving-1896/kde-eco-website/content/blog/2026-07-22-opt-green-end-part-i-repair-cafes.md

 If you would like to start a Repair Café in your town or city, Repair Cafe International has some helpful information at the "[Start Your Own](https://www.repaircafe.org/en/join/start-your-own/)" and "[Linux Repair Café](https://www.repaircafe.org/linux-repair-cafe/)" webpages.
 Restart Project has prepared a "[End of Windows 10: A Toolkit for Community Repair Groups](https://therestartproject.org/end-of-windows-10-toolkit-for-repair-groups/)".
 You may also enjoy reading up on some [strategies to getting started](https://eco.kde.org/opt-green-handbook/#stage-1-gaining-experience) in the Opt Green handbook.

-### Appendix: When Repair Is Not Possible
+### When Repair Is Not Possible

-When you need to buy new hardware, consider buying one of many Linux-supported devices on the market.
+When you need to buy new hardware, look into one of many Linux-supported devices on the market.
 That way you can use the computer for as long as the hardware keeps working.
-With devices made for Linux you will have a better out-of-the-box experience, with less tinkering and fewer workarounds needed to get pesky proprietary-software components working.
+With devices made for Linux you will have a better out-of-the-box experience too, with less tinkering and fewer workarounds needed to get pesky proprietary-software components working.

 KDE [supporting members](https://ev.kde.org/supporting-members/) like [Slimbook](https://slimbook.com/), [Kubuntu Focus](https://kfocus.org/), [Tuxedo Computers](https://www.tuxedocomputers.com/), [framework](https://frame.work/) all sell hardware with native Linux support.
 Many offer hardware replacement parts and repair guides too, so you can easily swap out broken pieces when needed.